GEORGIAN RADIOLOGY CONSULTANTS

 1st trimester 10-13 weeks blood work:

 inhibin A >3.0 MOM

 In the setting of a false positive IPS described above, measurement of maternal uterine artery Doppler has been shown to identify a group of pregnant women with the highest risk of adverse pregnancy outcomes.
 Uterine artery Doppler is typically performed between 18-22 weeks and an abnormal Doppler measurement with the maternal uterine artery Pulsatility Index (PI) > 1.45 suggests there is high risk for subsequent placental insufficiency.
 This patient will require early referral to an obstetrician.
 A normal PI is reassuring but should be followed with a third trimester ultrasound for fetal growth.

-We ask that if you receive an abnormal IPS result, proceed with the 18 to 20-week ultrasound already booked, refer to genetic counseling for further testing, and refer the patient for uterine artery Doppler (18-22 weeks).
+We ask that if you receive an abnormal IPS result, proceed with the 18 to 20-week ultrasound already booked, refer to genetic counselling for further testing, and refer the patient for uterine artery Doppler (18-22 weeks).
 In Barrie, this test is currently offered at the RVH but services will expand to the local clinics if demand is high.
 Please fax the IPS results with the ultrasound requisition.